C4Q/AC3.2-SQL-Introduction/README.md

 joins

-integrity - condider firebase.
-Consider the final.
+## Integrity

+SQL gives us very powerful tools to ensure the integrity of the data.
+Control dangling references, transations.

+Consider Firebase, specifically during the final.
+Each client that connects to Firebase can do whatever it wants to it.

+## Efficiency

+Indexing